mnneeltakemail2/testNeel3/development-and-api/client-libraries/waves-transactions.md

-# Waves Transactions
+# Neel Transactions

-Using [_**this library **_](https://www.npmjs.com/package/waves-transactions)you can easily create and sign transactions for Waves blockchain.
+Using [_**this library **_](https://www.npmjs.com/package/waves-transactions)you can easily create and sign transactions for Neel blockchain.
 It also allows you to multi-sign existing transactions or create them without signature at all.

 This library is a set of transaction constructing functions: